 What rights do bicyclists and pedestrians have?

 Because of their lack of protection, bicyclists and pedestrians generally have the right-of-way, and drivers must take extra precautions to share the road.
 Any driver who approaches a designated crosswalk must generally stop and yield to any pedestrians or bicyclists approaching or crossing within the crosswalk.
 Drivers generally must also give pedestrians and bicyclists at least three feet of clearance to help avoid the risks of accidents.
 Meanwhile, bicyclists do have the right to use the open roads just as a vehicle, so long as they obey traffic laws just as any automobile must do.

 Does the bicyclist or pedestrian’s auto insurance provide coverage for these accidents?

 In the state of Florida, a bicyclist or pedestrian’s own policy of auto insurance will generally provide at least some coverage for any injuries suffered while involved in an accident with an automobile.
 This can include basic Personal Injury Protection (PIP) coverage all the way up to underinsured or uninsured motorist coverage.
 The team at Redondo Law can help you better understand your situation to determine exactly what coverages you may be entitled to even where the driver of the vehicle that caused your accident did not have coverage.

-Redondo Law is committed to helping you every step of the way on road to recovery.
-If you have been injured due to a collision with a vehicle while on your bicycle or walking down the street, contact Mike Redondo for a free evaluation.
+Redondo Law is committed to helping you every step of the way on your road to recovery.
+If you’ve been injured from a collision with a vehicle while on your bicycle or walking down the street, contact Mike Redondo for a free evaluation.